-We had this requirement come in from a partner on how we could store all the patient vital data with CRM and calculate a risk score.
-Our example shows how to set up a Multi-Sheet Decision Table to evaluate the patient's risk score of Coronary Heart Disease.
+We had this requirement come in from a partner on how we could store all the patient vital data within Dynamics 365 and calculate a risk score.
+Our example shows how to use North52's business rules engine for Dynamics 365 to set up a Multi-Sheet Decision Table to evaluate the patient's risk score of Coronary Heart Disease.

 Each Decision Table Sheet will evaluate specific Risk Factors with a variety of Conditions and decide if that risk factor applies to the patient.
 A final Decision Table Sheet will then provide a Risk Score based on the individual Risk Factors.

 For this article it is assumed that you have at least basic familiarity with Decision Tables and/or have read the following articles:

 - Everything you need to know about Decision Table Conditions

 The Risk Factors for Coronary Heart Disease are detailed below (taken from American Council on Exercise):

 Considered a risk if they meet any of the following criteria:

 Risk Factor 2: Lifestyle

 Considered a risk if the patient doesn't get a minimum amount of weekly exercise